How to Show FPS in Star Wars: Battlefront 2

 Using NVidia GeForce Experience

-Unfortunately, this method only works for those with NVidia GPU’s, but is easily one of the best FPS counter solutions available that are completely free.
+Unfortunately, this method only works for those with NVidia GPU’s, but is easily one of the best FPS counter solutions available that are completely free and work with various games, including Halo Infinite.
 An added benefit to the software is the ability to record highlights and clips through NVidia ShadowPlay that comes equipped with the NVidia GeForce Experience.For now, though, let’s focus on the FPS counter and how to access it with ease:

 - Head in the direction of the NVidia GeForce Experience website.
 You’ll know that it’s the right one when a big green “Download Now” button is on display, in the same shade of green that NVidia uses for their branding.